tekumara/notes/determined-ai.md

 pip install determined-cli
 ```

-`det notebook start` Start a notebook on the cluster
+`det notebook start -c .` Start a notebook on the cluster with contents of current dir
 `det shell start` Start a shell on the cluster
+`det experiment create const.yaml .` Create experiment defined in *const.yaml* with model def in current dir
+`det tensorboard start 1` Start tensorboard to inspect experiment 1

 ## Determined container images